datacentricdesign/id5415/collections/_drafts/4-3-labxp.md

     if device.name == 'Phone':
         print('Away from home')
-        #Turn off the bulb
+		# If a lightbulb is connected
+        	# turn OFF the lightbulb
 ```

+This is an example of control based on the network event.
+You can now involve the sensor events and your lightbulb `pulse()` or `morse()` as part of the flow.

-# Step 3: Flow-chart:
+# Step 3 Map the flow of your code

-Now that we have improvise the code a lot better, let's visualize the code.
+While the code of `main.py` is not too long, the flow is complicated.
+Let's visualise the code.

-Create a flow chart of your code and introspect how did it improvise including the network scanning functionality.
+Have a look at the NetworkScanner class, the LightBulb class and your `main.py`.
+Create a flow chart of your code to map the process.
+For instance:
+* what are the steps?
+* are there elements executed in parallel?
+* are there conditions?

+> **Report** On GitHub, in your lab experiment report, report your process of integrating the NetworkScanner in your code.
+Explain with your own word how the NetworkScanner works.
+Describe the the flow from detection to action on the lightbulb.
+Add your flow chart.

-Upload this flow-chart in your repository.
+Upload this flow chart in your repository.

 > **Merge and Push** Once you are done with your development and test cycle, do not forget to merge your branch into your master branch.

 You can now try your code on the Raspberry Pi.

-> **Updating the CHANGELOG file** In this assignment you have made significant additions to your prototype.
+> **Updating the CHANGELOG file** In this lab experiment you have made significant additions to your prototype.
 Edit the file `CHANGELOG.md` and add what you have achieved in this assignment.